North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Potable water.
 Pit toilet.
 Emergency phone.

 In this last stretch, expect to hike along the back of the canyon.
+The Grand Canyon hiking trail map is very accurate in this section.
 Spectacular views of the massive cliffs and varied rock colors follow you to the top.

 Wind up the mountain.
 In some cases, expect to walk long straight and seemingly never ending stretches before switchbacking to the other side.

-The last half mile of this north rim to south rim hike is along a trail cut into the white limestone.
-It is crazy to think that this bucket list Grand Canyon through hike is almost complete!
+The last half mile of the Bright Angel trail is along a trail cut into the white limestone.
+It is crazy to think that this is the end of one of the best hikes in the Grand Canyon!
 Stop and look out at the views.

 I kept pinching myself, truly amazed to think we had been on the from the other side of the Canyon that morning.